Pure Substance in Chemistry – Definition and Examples

 Question 1.
 Is air a pure substance?

-Ans: Air is not a pure substance.
-It is a mixture of 21% oxygen, 78% nitrogen, and 0.3% carbon dioxide.
-The remaining 0.7% comprises an inert gas like argon and traces of other gases.
-This composition of the air changes from place to place due to climatic conditions and levels of pollutants present in that region.
-It also varies with height above the earth’s surface.
-At higher altitudes percentage of oxygen decreases, therefore mountaineers carry an oxygen cylinder with them.
-Air also contains dust particles whose composition in air changes from place to place.
+Ans: Air is not a pure substance; it is a mixture of 21% oxygen, 78% nitrogen, and 0.3% carbon dioxide.
+The remaining 0.7% consists of inert gases like argon and traces of other gases.
+This composition varies from place to place due to climatic conditions and the levels of pollutants in the region.
+The composition of air also changes with altitude.
+At higher elevations, the percentage of oxygen decreases, which is why mountaineers carry oxygen cylinders.
+Additionally, air contains dust particles, and their concentration differs depending on the location.

 Question 2.
 Is water a pure substance?

-Ans: Water in its pure form or distilled water is a pure substance.
-Pure water is a compound made of hydrogen and oxygen with both combined in the ratio of 2:1, respectively.
-However, clear-looking tap water is not a pure substance, because it contains a small number of dissolved minerals and gas in it.
-It is these dissolved minerals provide taste to water, otherwise, water is tasteless.
+Ans: Water in its pure form, or distilled water, is a pure substance.
+Pure water is a compound made up of hydrogen and oxygen combined in a 2:1 ratio, respectively.
+However, clear-looking tap water is not a pure substance in chemistry because it contains small amounts of dissolved minerals and gases.
+These dissolved minerals give water its taste; otherwise, water would be tasteless.

 Question 3.
 Is sugar a pure substance?

-For more information, please visit our YouTube channel SELFTUTION
+For more such information, please visit our YouTube channel SELFTUTION